Dis-Co-der/dalle3mwp/README.md

 Features:
 -Cross Platform compatible(Windows and Linux) -Multiple Pipelines
- -Text to Image
+ -Text to Image (includes captioning by GPT-4o)
- -Image to Image
+ -Image to Image (includes captioning by GPT-4o) -Image to Text/Chat with GPT-4o
- -Image to Text

 ## Getting Started

 ### Windows Users
+**NOTE:Python 3.11.9 or higher is required to run this application.
+Also, pip==24.2, setuptools==73.0.1, wheel==0.4.0 is required to run this application.
+To install them run: "python -m pip install --upgrade pip==24.2 setuptools==73.0.1 wheel==0.44.0" in terminal.**
 1. Clone the repository using the following command:
    ```bash
    git clone https://github.com/Dis-Co-der/dalle3mwp.git